FedericoAcostaDev/exampleGallery/README.md

 Styled with bootstrap CSS.

 Approach:
-I started positioning the main elements and fetching the data from the main page, using mostly React components.
+I started positioning the main elements and fetching the data to the main gallery, using mostly React components.
 I continued by Posts.js.
 Implementing detailed info about the posts, as well as comments and replies.
 Finishing, the stylization of all elements.